 With the support of then Chair of Child Psychiatry, Dr. David Shaffer, and his director of administration, Janelle Greenhill, and with the full support of the acting Chairman of Psychiatry, Dr. Fred Kass, CUCARD's staff of four psychologists began evaluating and treating patients with evidence-based cognitive behavioral treatments (CBT) for anxiety disorders.
 Psychologist Teresa Piacentini and postdoctoral fellows Sandra Pimentel and Muniya Khanna, set up the initial organizational plan and treatment programs with Dr. Albano.
 We initially met our patients at the Columbia Doctor's site on the upper east side of Manhattan, and then moved into space at the Newsweek Building, now refurbished as "3 Columbus Circle" on the west side.

 As part of our combined mission in 2008, CUCARD postdoctoral fellows Jon Comer and Anthony Puliafico began developing and evaluating a new treatment approach called "CALM: Coaching Approach Behavior and Leading through Modeling".
 Steeped in the effective "Parent-Child Interaction Therapy", Drs.
 Comer, Puliafico and Albano developed CALM for families with very young children, ages 3 to 8, who suffer with anxiety.
 Using a "bug in the ear" approach whereby the therapist is behind a one-way mirror, parents are "coached" to shape their child's courage in the face of situations that cause distress, from separation anxiety to sitting in the dark, to meeting unfamiliar but safe adults…and to overcome this anxiety.
-We continue to offer the CALM program at CUCARD and are excited by the benefits of this program and the positive response of our families.
+Dr. Jeneane Solz, an expert in the delivery of PCIT, oversees our CALM program at CUCARD in midtown, while Dr. Puliafico and his Tarrytown team offer CALM to families throughout the Westchester area.
+We are excited by the benefits of this program and the positive response of our families.

-In celebrating our 10 years at CUCARD, we are reflecting back on the many patients and families who have visited the clinic for services.
+Here at CUCARD, we think often of the many patients and families who have visited the clinic for services.
 We are always celebrating the courage and commitment of our patients, from the very young to those well into adulthood, who return for session after session, whether in individual, family, or group therapy, to take on the challenges presented by their anxieties while they gain much relief and increased confidence and happiness.
-These are our heroes!
+Know that you are our heroes!